-Naturally gluten free, this creamy parsnip and apple soup is a delicious one pot recipe with minimal ingredients, but loads of flavour!
+This creamy parsnip and apple soup is a delicious one pot recipe with minimal ingredients, but loads of flavour!
 Garnished with fresh chives, it makes for one delicious lunch or side to dinner.

 It’s kinda unassuming.

-Why This Parsnip Apple Soup is Great!
+Why We Love This Parsnip Apple Soup Recipe

 - Of course, it taste delicious!

-For cooking parsnips you can –
+For cooking parsnips you can:

 - Roast or bake (which really intensifies their flavour)

-- Boil them (super popular around here, especially with a traditional Newfoundland dish called Jigg’s dinner)
+- Boil them (super popular around here, especially with a traditional Newfoundland dish called “Jiggs Dinner”)

-- Steam ’em or
+- Steam them or

-- Fry (I’ve had parsnip chips and they’re so good).
+- Fry (I’ve had parsnip chips and they’re so good)

 They can be enjoyed as is or made into a puree or soup, like this parsnip soup recipe.

-How to Make This Soup
+How To Make This Soup

 - Add parsnips, apples, thyme, salt and pepper.